Presenters: Jean Blosser, EdD, CCC-SLP & Nancy Robinson, PhD, CCC-SLP

 Much of her work has focused on developing a unique, systematic approach for planning and delivering collaborative therapy services and improving student outcomes.
-Jean’s publications include numerous books, chapters, articles, clinical products, and resources for related services professionals, teachers, and parents including School Programs in Speech-Language Pathology: Organization and Service Delivery; Outcomes Matter in School Service Delivery; Speech Remediation: A Parents’ Guide to Understanding and Helping; Let’s Talk and Listen Today: Calendars of Daily Activities for Teaching Talking and Listening Skills; and Integrating the Core Curriculum into Service Delivery.
+Jean’s publications include numerous books, chapters, articles, clinical products, and resources for related services professionals, teachers, and parents including School Programs in Speech-Language Pathology: Organization and Service Delivery; Outcomes Matter in School Service Delivery; Speech Remediation: A Parents’ Guide to Understanding and Helping; Let’s Talk Today!
+A Calendar of 365 Daily Activities For Teaching Language Skills At Home; and Integrating the Core Curriculum into Service Delivery.
 She has been named a Fellow of The American Speech-Language-Hearing Association, the American Council on Education, and The Ohio Speech and Hearing Association.

-Financial — Jean Blosser is a presenter of online CE courses offered by Northern Speech Services; receives royalty payments.
+Financial — Jean Blosser is presenter of online CE courses offered by Northern Speech Services; receives royalties.

 Financial — Jean Blosser is the President of Creative Strategies for Special Education; ownership interests.

-Financial — Jean Blosser is the author of School Programs in Speech-Language Pathology: Organization and Service Delivery published by Plural Publishing; receives royalty payments.
+Financial — Jean Blosser is the author of School Programs in Speech-Language Pathology: Organization and Service Delivery published by Plural Publishing; receives royalties.